A Comprehensive Study on Large Language Models for Mutation Testing: Evaluation Results

-To analyze which types of code are prone to causing LLMs to generate non-compilable mutations, we examined the code locations of all non-compilable mutations generated by GPT-3.5, CodeLlama, LEAM, and $\mu$Bert in Section~\ref{sec:rq1}, as shown in \figref{non-compilable}.
-For all approaches, the code locations with \textit{MethodInvocation} and \textit{MemberReference} are the top-2 prevent AST Node types.
-In particular, there are more than 30\% of non-compilable mutations occur at the location with \textit{MethodInvocation}, and 20\% occur at the location with \textit{MemberReference}.
+To analyze which types of code are prone to causing LLMs to generate non-compilable mutants, we examined the code locations of all non-compilable mutants generated by all nine mutant generation approaches in \tabref{phase1}, as shown in \figref{non-compilable}.
+For most approaches (except Major and BugFarm), the code locations with \textit{MemberReference} and \textit{MethodInvocation} are the top-2 most-prevent AST node types.
+For example, for GPT and DeepSeek models, about 40\% of non-compilable mutants occur at the location with \textit{MemberReference} or \textit{MethodInvocation}.
 This is potentially caused by the inherent complexity of these operations, which often involve multiple dependencies and references.
-If any required method or member is missing or incorrectly specified, it can easily lead to non-compilable mutations.
-The errors highlight a need for better context-aware mutation generation, ensuring that method calls and member references align with the intended program structure.
-Additionally, we inspect the deletion mutations rejected by the compiler and find that for GPT-3.5, CodeLlama, LEAM, $\mu$Bert, and Major, these mutations account for 7.1\%, 0.2\%, 45.3\%, 0.14\%, and 14.4\% of all their non-compilable mutations, respectively.
-Thus for LLMs, deletion is not the major reason for non-compilation.
+If any required method or member is missing or incorrectly specified, it can easily lead to non-compileable mutants.
+The errors highlight a need for better context-aware mutant generation, ensuring that method calls and member references align with the intended program structure.
+Additionally, we inspect the deletion mutants rejected by the compiler and find that they account for 7.48\% (GPT-3.5), 1.69\% (GPT-4o), 0.41\% (GPT-4o-Mini), 3.4\% (DeepSeek-V3-671b), 1.11\% (DeepSeek-Coder-V2-236b), 3.4\% (BugFarm), 0.8\% (LLMorpheus), 0.02\% (StarChat), 0.14\% (CodeLlama), 39.99\% (LEAM), 0.11\% ($\mu$BERT), and 16.61\% (Major) of all their non-compilable mutants, respectively.
+Thus, for LLMs, deletion is not the major reason for non-compilation.

-\finding{ Method invocations and member references in the code are the most likely to trigger LLMs to generate non-compilable mutations.}